 - Do not mix oil and oil products as they may contain different elements that don’t work well together.
 Stick to one product or natural oil if it agrees with your baby’s skin.

 - Some cultures have a tradition of infusing natural oils with spices.
 This means heating the oil with spices and then massaging the baby with the oil.
 No matter which kind of oil you use, make sure you do a skin patch test 24 hours before you actually massage the baby.

 - Avoid essential oils, as they are very strong in flavor and taste.
 And they may cause allergies.

-- Mineral oils are used in baby oil products and they are very moisturizing.
-However, some people do not like using mineral oil, and in these instances they can use a vegetable oil instead.
+- Mineral oils are used in baby oil products and are very moisturizing.
+However, some people do not like using mineral oil, and in these instances, they can use vegetable oil instead.

 - Edible vegetable oil may be contaminated with other oils and this may cause skin allergies.
 No matter which product you buy, make sure you buy only 100 percent pure products and use only a small amount.